HelenaBlumenau/Helena-s_Portfolio/README.md

 # [Project 1: Exploring Determinants and Constructing a Predictive Model for Global Life Expectancy](add link)

-This is a project I did for my Master's Program course in Linear Regression.
+This is a project I did for my Master's program Linear Regression.

 This study examines factors correlated with global life expectancy through the construction of a comprehensive predictor model.
 Utilizing multiple linear regression, an array of predictor variables were explored, resulting in a final model that reflects crucial aspects of health and socio-economic status.
 Adult mortality, alcohol consumpion, measles cases, body mass index, polio vaccination rates, diphtheria vaccination rates, the country's developmental status, and gross domestic product were included in the final model.

 * Data set originates from the World Health Organization's Global Health Observatory (GHO) Data Repository, and was cleaned to account for missing values
 * Data analysis and visualization conducted in R